Madrasa of Fes el-Jdid: Architecture

 The madrasa's basic layout is typical of other madrasas of the time.
-It is centered around a rectangular courtyard (sahn), measuring 10.3 by 9.25 metres, with a rectangular water basin at its middle.
+It is centered around a rectangular courtyard (sahn), measuring 10.3 by 9.25 metres, with a rectangular water basin in its center.
 Along either side (the western and eastern sides) was a gallery of arches behind which were small rooms to house the students.
 The madrasa and its gallery have no upper floor nowadays, but it's probable that it had one originally, much like the Sahrij or al-Attarin Madrasas of the same era.
 On the courtyard's north side is the main entrance, while facing it across the courtyard, to the south, is a prayer hall that is much wider than it is deep.
 The prayer hall could be entered through three doorways with horseshoe arches: a large central one and two smaller ones on either side.
 The facades of the courtyard were decorated with niches or blind arches framed by carved wood and stucco decoration.
 The prayer hall was more heavily decorated, though the mihrab itself has lost any original ornamentation.
 At the building's northwest corner is a minaret which was not part of the original building but was added by Moulay Hassan when the madrasa was integrated into the palace.